kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### sctp_max_assocs

 Maximum number of allowed open sctp associations. -1 means maximum allowed by the OS.
 Default: -1.
-Can be changed at runtime (e.g.: "kamcmd cfg.set_now_int sctp max_assocs 10").
-When the maximum associations number is exceeded and a new associations is opened by a remote host, the association will be immediately closed.
+Can be changed at runtime (e.g.:
+`kamcmd cfg.seti sctp max_assocs 10`).
+When the maximum associations
+number is exceeded and a new associations is opened by a remote host, the association will be immediately closed.
 However it is possible that some SIP packets get through (especially if they are sent early, as part